 In short, your decisions will still carry risk, no matter how well-informed they may be.

-The Fear and Greed Index is only one small element of the wider crypto trading picture, but understanding this metric will give you valuable insight into the market.
+The Fear and Greed Index is only one small element of the wider crypto trading picture.
+If you want to make the best decisions, make sure to check out the full article on how to trade crypto.
+That said, understanding this metric will give you valuable insight into the market.
 Understanding its utility, along with other analytics tools, enables you to make rational decisions about your own assets and how to manage them – and eliminate crypto’s notorious FOMO from your journey.